Difegue/TVC-16/content/060-games-summer-2024.md

 The gameplay toys a bit with genre conventions(which you might or might not expect considering this is RPG Maker), but there's nothing obtuse in getting most of the endings here; You should probably save often though.
 ![Vienna citybelt screenshot from an outcry](./images/games/outo.png)
-The Vienna citybelt is a mostly optional spot in the game but contains a ton of optional storytelling I really recommend clicking through - The election poster is one of my favorites despite how simple it is.
+The Vienna citybelt is a mostly optional spot in the game but contains a ton of storytelling I really recommend clicking through - The election poster is one of my favorites despite how simple it is.

 The game is about a flock of magic birds in Austria which kills everyone who isn't bird enough - It's (very) obvious what the birds are a metaphor for, and despite the game being two years old it still feels very relevant to _current world events._